-At the end of this unit you should be able to: 1. identify the meaning of "signs" in the Gospel of John 2. enumerate the various types of Signs in the Gospel of John.
+At the end of this unit, students will be able to:

-3. indicate the significance of each sign for believers today
+- 1. Identify the meaning of Signs - 2.
+Enumerate the various types of Signs in the Gospel of John. - 3.
+Indicate the significance of each sign for believers today

-3.1 The definition of the term "Signs"
+1.3 The definition of the term "Signs"

 As we have already said, signs are those things we can use to represent the presence of something else.
-In normal day-to-day life we often use 'signs' for instance, when we want the person who is talking to stop talking we put our finger across the mouth and look at the person.
+In normal day-to-day life we often use 'signs' for instance, when we want the person who is talking to stop talking, we put our finger across the mouth and look at the person.
 You can think of others.